RAM 2500 vs Chevrolet Silverado 1500

 The RAM 2500 features a 12-inch touchscreen paired with a 7-inch digital dash, while the Chevrolet Silverado 1500 gets a 13.4-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Chevrolet Silverado 1500 counters with head-up display, wireless charging, ventilated seats and Bose audio that the RAM 2500 does not offer.
+The RAM 2500 stands out with Apple CarPlay that you will not find on the Chevrolet Silverado 1500.
+The Chevrolet Silverado 1500 counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, ventilated seats, power tailgate and Bose audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Chevrolet Silverado 1500 responds with a 6.2L EcoTec3 V8 making 313kW and 624Nm, paired to a 10-speed automatic driving the rear wheels.
+The Chevrolet Silverado 1500 responds with a 6.2L EcoTec3 V8 making 313kW and 624Nm, paired to a 10-speed automatic driving all four wheels.

 Space & Comfort